plamarque/sphinx-poc/docs/Search/Search-Documents.rst

 1. Tick the checkbox beside the **Category** field.

-2. Enter the category you want to search, or click |Add category| for a list of categories.
+2. Enter the category you want to search, or click |plus| for a list of categories.

 3. Click |image29| that corresponds to your desired category.